cleverington/drupal-vm-workflow/README.md

 * Composter version 1.0-dev (cdea645eabe658e08fb2f4e5b80bddbd61c3adef) 2016-02-24 13:07:17
 * Drush 7.1.0

-> Note that the Grunt Moody College of Communication Tasks tool is intended to be compatible with Node.js 0.12.9, npm 2.10.1, grunt-cli 0.1.13, grunt 0.4.5 & bower 1.4.1 as approved for usage withing the UT Drupal Kit 2.x.
+> Note that the Moody's UTexas Drupal VM Platform tool is intended to be compatible with Node.js 0.12.9, npm 2.10.1, grunt-cli 0.1.13, grunt 0.4.5 & bower 1.4.1 as approved for usage within the UT Drupal Kit 2.x.
 >   In addition, the Tasks tool has only been tested 'Live' with Mac OS X El Capitan 10.11.3

 > See [ITS | UT Drupal Kit | Forty Acres Theme - 7.
 Grunt workflow for using SASS in a sub-theme](https://wikis.utexas.edu/display/UTDK/Forty+Acres+Theme) for more details.
 (Access to the UT Web Developers Wiki is required.)